Libyan rebels fly flag over key town near Tripoli

 One rebel fighter said Gaddafi's forces controlled the oil refinery on the northern edge of Zawiyah -- a strategic target because it is the only one still functioning in western Libya and Gaddafi's forces depend on it for fuel.

-There were signs the fighting was spreading west from Zawiyah along the coastal highway towards the main Ras Jdir border crossing with Tunisia.
+There were signs the fighting was spreading west from Zawiyah along the coastal highway toward the main Ras Jdir border crossing with Tunisia.

 A rebel spokesman called Abdulrahman said a rebel force had attacked Surman, the next town west along the coast from Zawiyah.
 "They are now in full control of the town.
 There is no fighting now," said the spokesman.

-Two men crossing from Libya into Tunisia spoke of clashes in Sabratha, which neighbours Surman and is the site of an ancient Roman town.
+Two men crossing from Libya into Tunisia spoke of clashes in Sabratha, which neighbors Surman and is the site of an ancient Roman town.

 "There are problems in Sabratha.
 The situation is bad there," said one man, who did not want to give his name, as he crossed over into Tunisia.